noah-mclain/Jarvis-AI-Assistant/README_GRADIENT.md

 # DeepSeek-Coder Fine-tuning on Paperspace Gradient

-This guide explains how to fine-tune DeepSeek-Coder with storage optimizations on Paperspace Gradient using an RTX 5000 GPU.
+This guide explains how to fine-tune DeepSeek-Coder with Google Drive integration on Paperspace Gradient to overcome the 15GB storage limit.

 ## Setup Instructions